The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 How to Go From Conscious Competence to Unconscious Competence

 But this isn’t the whole story.
-There’s an unexpressed assumption in this model for four stages of learning.
+This model makes an unexpressed assumption about the four stages of learning.

-The assumption is that to go from conscious competence to unconscious competence, you have to put forth a lot of effort and “train harder.”
+The assumption is that to move from conscious competence to unconscious competence, one must exert considerable effort and “train harder.”

 This assumption can appear valid because top performers tend to train and practice more than their competitors.
 (Former all-stars like Michael Jordan in basketball and Tiger Woods in golf were prime examples.)